isomerpages/govtech-stp/_work-pass-holder-lane/vaccination-requirements-for-entry-via-the-work-pass-holder-general-lane.md

 ### Penalties for non-compliance

 Submitters (i.e. party which submitted the entry applications) and their pass holders have a joint duty to fulfil the travel health control measures.
-Enforcement measures, including criminal proceedngs, revocation of passes and suspension of workpass privileges, will be taken for non-compliance or false declaration.
+Enforcement measures, including criminal proceedings, revocation of passes and suspension of work pass privileges, will be taken for non-compliance or false declaration.